voXrey/connect4/README.md

 In `/core/model.py` you can customize players options
 * `name`: define player name
 * `symbol`: define player symbol which will displayed
-* `tab_number: number used in program to know which player played in a certain place
+* `tab_number`: number used in program to know which player played in a certain place
 * `type`: choose how the game should treat this player (can be: **random**, **human**)

 ## Start game